SarahSexton/StelzerArtGallery/README.md

 # Stelzer Art Gallery

-An art gallery website dedicated to the late Florence Stelzer.
+An art gallery website dedicated to the works of the late Florence Stelzer.

 ## Features
 - Responsive grid layout for images and categories